thomaseastin/intel_sustainability_visualization_tableau/README.md

 ### 4. Energy Compostition by Region

-For the next visualization (Utility Power Source Breakdown), I thought a tree map would be the best way to summarize the mixture of different energy sources based upon different regions and balancing authorities.
-This tree map shows the energy breakdown of a region meaning that for each specified region, it demonstrates the composition of its energy sources.
+For the next visualization (Utility Power Source Breakdown), I thought a tree map would be the best way to summarize the mixture of different energy sources based upon varying regions and balancing authorities.
+This tree map shows the energy breakdown of a region, meaning that for each specified region, it demonstrates the composition of its energy sources.

 I went about createing a tree map by first creating a bar chart of Energy Source and Energy Generated (MW).
 Afterwards I simply converted it to a Tree Map via the "Show Me" pane feature within Tableau.
 Finally, I made sure to filter by Region and show the dropdown menu on the Dashboard: